paesanilab/mbpol_cuda_devel/testcase_forCUDA/README.md

 - readhdf5.hpp      Class to read in dataset saved in a HDF5 file.
 Need HDF5 library support.
 - network.cu        Class to model neural network layer/algorithm.
 Need CUDA/CUDNN/CUBLAS supports.

--testcase_forCUDA_single.cu   A single-float precision tester.
+- testcase_forCUDA_single.cu   A single-float precision tester.
--testcase_forCUDA_single.in   Input samples for the above tester.
+- testcase_forCUDA_single.in   Input samples for the above tester.
--32_2b_nn_single.hdf5         HDF5 file for the above tester
+- 32_2b_nn_single.hdf5         HDF5 file for the above tester

--testcase_forCUDA_double.cu   A double-float precision tester.
+- testcase_forCUDA_double.cu   A double-float precision tester.
--testcase_forCUDA_double.in   Input samples for the above tester.
+- testcase_forCUDA_double.in   Input samples for the above tester.
--32_2b_nn_double.hdf5         HDF5 file for the above tester
+- 32_2b_nn_double.hdf5         HDF5 file for the above tester

 For the provided two tester: